Carson Kelly Player Props: Diamondbacks vs. Braves

 Carson Kelly At The Plate

-- Kelly has a double, a home run and two walks while hitting .192.
+- Kelly is hitting .192 with a double, a home run and two walks.

-- Kelly has picked up a hit in 41.2% of his 17 games this season, with more than one hit in 17.6% of them.
+- In 41.2% of his games this season (seven of 17), Kelly has picked up at least one hit, and in three of those games (17.6%) he recorded more than one.

-- He has homered in one of 17 games, and in 1.8% of his plate appearances.
+- He has hit a long ball in one of 17 games, and in 1.8% of his plate appearances.

-- In four games this season, Kelly has picked up an RBI, with more than one RBI once.
+- Kelly has driven in a run in four games this year (23.5%), including one multiple-RBI game.

-- He has scored in three of 17 games so far this season.
+- He has scored in three of 17 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.